 Such comparison is key to ensure that the selection of Project of Common Interest is built upon scenarios consistent with European Commission policy scenarios.

 TYNDP 2022 and EC Impact Assessment scenarios refer to EU27 and take into account the shipping sector and ambient heat.
-TYNDP 2020 scenarios have been scaled to a scope enabling a consistent comparison with the new scenarios.
+Draft COP21 scenarios have been included in the benchmark to provide transparency on the scenario evolution following the public consultation2.

 1 Comparisons are made with REG and CPRICE, which are the scenarios with the lowest and highest energy demand respectively.

-2050 final energy demand (excluding non-energy use) from TYNDP 2022 COP21 scenarios is compared with the previous TYNDP 2020 scenarios and with the EC Impact Assessment CPRICE and REG scenarios.
+2050 final energy demand (excluding non-energy use) from TYNDP 2022 COP21 scenarios is compared with the TYNDP 2022 draft scenarios and the EC Impact Assessment CPRICE and REG scenarios.

 For the benchmark with the EC Impact Assessment scenarios the COP21 TYNDP 2022 scenarios include international transport and ambient heat demand.
 Whereas Agriculture and Other demand is included in Residential & Tertiary category.

 Global Ambition and Distributed Energy show a strong alignment in Final energy demand with EC Impact Assessment in 2050.
 Differences between Global Ambition and CPRICE and between Distributed Energy and REG scenarios is around 3 %3.